 R106.1.1 References to other codes.
 Whenever an International, National or Uniform Code is referenced in this code, it means the Seattle edition of that code, including local amendments.
-References to the "Residential Code", "Fire Code", "Electrical Code", "Mechanical Code" and "Plumbing Code" mean the Seattle editions of those codes.

-and standards, the provisions of this code shall apply.))
+References to the "Residential Code", "Fire Code", "Electrical Code", "Mechanical Code" and "Plumbing Code" mean the Seattle editions of those codes. ((Conflicts.
+Where differences occur between provisions of this code and referenced codes and standards, the provisions of this code shall apply.))